mtabishk/mtabishk/README.md

 ## I'm a CS Undergrad | Software Developer

-- 🔭 I am a technology enthusiast, I love to explore and learn the latest technologies like Artificial Intelligence, DevOps , Cloud Computing, etc
+- 🔭 I am a technology enthusiast, I love to explore and learn the latest technologies like Artificial Intelligence, DevOps , BigData, and Cloud Computing, etc
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Create some Projects and Contribute more to Open Source world.
 - ⚡ Fun fact: I love to listen to music and travel.

 ### Connect with me: